redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

 ## Preparing the write-behind pipeline

-- Install [RDI CLI]({{< relref "/integrate/write-behind/installation/install-rdi-cli" >}}) on a Linux host that has connectivity to your Redis Enterprise Cluster.
+- Install [Write-behind CLI]({{< relref "/integrate/write-behind/installation/install-rdi-cli" >}}) on a Linux host that has connectivity to your Redis Enterprise Cluster.
-- Run the [`configure`]({{< relref "/integrate/write-behind/reference/cli/redis-di-configure" >}}) command to install the RDI Engine on your Redis database, if you have not used this Redis database with Write-behind before.
+- Run the [`configure`]({{< relref "/integrate/write-behind/reference/cli/redis-di-configure" >}}) command to install the Write-behind Engine on your Redis database, if you have not used this Redis database with Write-behind before.
 - Run the [`scaffold`]({{< relref "/integrate/write-behind/reference/cli/redis-di-scaffold" >}}) command with the type of data store you want to use, for example:

   ```bash